 From an early point in his residency, Dr. Schaffner enjoyed the challenge of minimally invasive surgery, spending hours practicing his laparoscopic skills and ultimately winning the “Top Gun” award at the annual Society of American Gastrointestinal and Endoscopic Surgeons (SAGES) meeting.

-After graduating from his medical fellowship in 2018, Dr. Schaffner began his career as an active-duty staff surgeon in the U.S. Air Force, stationed at Brooke Army Medical Center – the largest Department of Defense hospital in the world.
+After graduating from his medical fellowship in 2018, Dr. Schaffner began his career as an active-duty staff surgeon in the U.S. Air Force.
+He was stationed at Joint Base San Antonio and Brooke Army Medical Center – the largest Department of Defense hospital in the world.

-“I built a busy bariatric and foregut surgery practice and was responsible for teaching residents and medical students daily,” Dr. Schaffner explains.
+“I built a busy bariatric and foregut surgery practice and was responsible for teaching residents as well as medical students daily,” Dr. Schaffner explains.

-He was deployed in 2020 as part of a ground surgical team, providing forward resuscitative surgery in remote locations.
+He was deployed in 2020 as part of a ground surgical team, providing forward resuscitative surgery in remote locations during Operation Spartan Shield.
+Dr. Schaffner was later assigned an academic appointment as assistant professor of surgery at Uniformed Services University in Bethesda, Md.

 Most patients who seek out Dr. Schaffner are facing difficulty in controlling their weight or their reflux, which is significantly impacting their quality of life.